 My advice for a parent with a court ordered support obligation is to make sure the court ordered portion is taken care of before a parent provides any other supplemental support to the other parent.
 The money paid into the support system is meant to be used for all of the items that the primary custodian is likely requesting the obligor to help with.
 Additionally, if an obligor fails to provide money or items to the primary custodian, there is little consequence other than a possible argument.
 However, if an obligor neglects to pay the court ordered support amount and instead pays directly to the custodial parent, there is no record that the money was paid and the court can hold the obligor in contempt of court and sentence him or her to serve as much as 6 months in jail until the support obligation is caught up.

 Most parents want to provide as much as possible to their children and purchasing them tangible objects may feel more gratifying than paying a set sum of money per month to the state for distribution.
 However, the ramifications of neglecting the support order for the satisfaction of providing material things can be significant.
 Take care to fulfill your court ordered obligation before going above and beyond.

-Contact my Pittsburgh law office, Gusty A.E.
-Sunseri & Associates, with any child support related questions.
+Contact my Pittsburgh law office, Gusty Sunseri & Associates, P.C., with any child support related questions.